*Updated July 2018*

 Bringing bargain Indian food to the people of Redland and Hotwells, Ahmed’s has made a name for itself as the go-to place for cheap yet tasty take away.
 Their website is simple and easy to use, and the menu is fairly standard, with the meal deals being a main attraction.
 If you don’t fancy washing up you can eat in at their cafes on Chandos Road or Jacob’s Wells Road.

 Probably the most-recommended curry house to me since I moved, this Clifton Village restaurant does traditional Indian dishes alongside some excellent house specialties.
-Due to the location it’s not the cheapest curry you’ll find it town, but in terms of quality it’s definitely worth the price.
+Due to the location it’s not the cheapest curry you’ll find it town, but it’s a Bristol stalwart for a reason.

 Alternatively, if you want to have a go at making your own curry, the best place to pop to is the famous Bristol Sweet Mart in Easton – as well as stocking every possible food item you could think of, they also have a great deli which sells Indian snacks, sweets and pre-made curries.
 Yum.